ricmmartins/sqlserver-ha/README.md

   - Implement Just-In-Time (JIT) VM access and Privileged Identity Management (PIM) for admin operations.

 - **Backup and DR:**
+  - Enable Azure Backup with a policy for daily VM backups
   - Define and test regular backup and restore strategies.
   - Consider Geo-Redundant backup vaults and geo-replication for business-critical data.
   - Regularly test failover and restore procedures.